Michaelangel007/apple2_hgr_font_tutorial/README.md

 **Note**: If you are using an emulator -- I've added "comments" in the lines of machine code you would paste  by having a semi-colon and a description at the end of the line.

  * **You may want to mute your sound** since the Apple will beep at the semi-colon "comments" as that part of the input is not tehcnically valid input.
-(The rest of the line WILL be processed.)
+(The rest of the line WILL be processed, though.)

 ## Functions we want & will write